 Split, Croatia – the most photo worthy spots to visit

 It seems like every where you turn in Split, Croatia is a photo worthy moment that you can capture on your visit there.
 Be careful though, before you know it, you’ll have a ton of pictures to sort through in capturing the best of the best.
 I sometimes found myself taking too many pictures while visiting many of the popular spots in the historic district, instead of striking a balance of being present and enjoying the moment.
 There are just too many things to look at and photograph in this ancient palace that has been converted into a tourist focused city.
-To save you some time finding the most scenic spots, I’ve documented some of the nicest locations to visit and photograph.
+To save you some time finding the most scenic spots, I’ve documented some of the most photo worthy spots to visit in Split and the surrounding countryside.
 This includes the many facets of this colorful city from old to new, gorgeous vistas, harbor views, historic landmarks and the natural beauty of the Dalmatian coastline.

 Split farmers market